mebeim/aoc/2021/README.md

 infinitely many outside pixels will turn off.
-In general, on every *odd* number of transformations we will have infinitely many ON pixels, and on every *even* number of transformations we will go back to a "normal" scenario with only the "central" part of the image has pixels that are ON.
+In general, on every *odd* number of transformations we will have infinitely many ON pixels, and on every *even* number of transformations we will go back to a "normal" scenario with only the "central" part of the image having pixels that are ON.

 If both the first and the last rule are `#` though, we would be in trouble!
 Well, at that point the problem wouldn't even make any sense: after the first